-Linda Le Kinff was born in Paris in 1949 from French and Brazilian parents.
-She started her career as a painter at the age of 20.
-In the 1970s she traveled to India, Tibet, Mexico and Italy.
-She lived and worked in Italy for 12 years learning the ancient techniques of tempera, egg painting and the gold leaf method taught by masters in Florence and Livorno.
+Le Kinff lived and worked in Italy for 12 years, learning the ancient techniques of tempera, egg painting, and the gold leaf method taught by masters in Florence and Livorno.
 She also served an apprenticeship in wood engraving, copper engraving, and excelled in learning the modern techniques of acrylic and airbrush painting.

-In 1998, Le Kinff was selected as the Official World Cup Artist and exhibited in the cities where the matches took place: Montpellier, Saint Denis, Mantes, Marseilles, Toulouse, and Lyon.
-For that distinction she created a painting that was minted into a commemorative coin by the French Government, an honor never before offered to a living French artist.
-The medallion was exhibited at the prestigious museum, the Monnaie de Paris, where French Nemaic has been minted since the 15th century, and the Euro since 1999.
+For that distinction, she created a painting that was minted into a commemorative coin by the French Government, an honor never before offered to a living French artist.
+The medallion was exhibited at the prestigious museum, the Monnaie de Paris, where French Nemaic has been minted since the 15th century and the Euro since 1999.

-In 2002, Le Kinff participated in the “Exposition of Prestige,” organized by the Ambassador of France in Japan, and her work was exhibited in museums and art foundations in Japanese cities, including: Tokyo-Bunkamura Museum, Nagoya-Tenjin Salaria Art Foundation, Osaka-Kirin Foundation, Fukuoka-Loft Gallery, and Yokohama-RedBrick-Warehouse.
+In 2002, Le Kinff participated in the “Exposition of Prestige,” organized by the Ambassador of France in Japan, and her work was exhibited in museums and art foundations in Japanese cities, including the Tokyo-Bunkamura Museum, the Nagoya-Tenjin Salaria Art Foundation, the Osaka-Kirin Foundation, the Fukuoka-Loft Gallery, and the Yokohama-RedBrick-Warehouse.

-Most recently, Linda was honored to be the official artist of the 2010 Kentucky Derby, featuring her work on posters, prints, tickets, racing programs and officially licensed products for the 136th Kentucky Oaks and Derby.
-She challenged herself by painting horses for the first time, a brand new subject featuring the Winners’ Circle and the guests of the Derby.
+Le Kinff was honored to be the official artist of the 2010 Kentucky Derby, featuring her artwork on posters, prints, tickets, racing programs, and officially licensed products for the 136th Kentucky Oaks and Derby.
+She challenged herself by painting horses for the first time, a brand new subject which incorporated the Winners’ Circle and the guests of the Derby.

-Linda Le Kinff has been working with Park West for more than 20 years, and in that time, she has become engrained in the Park West family, enjoying every moment she has spent with her collectors and other artists.
+Le Kinff has been working with Park West for more than 25 years, and in that time, she has become engrained in the Park West family, enjoying every moment she has spent with her collectors and other artists.

-To learn more about the Linda Le Kinff Collection at Park West Gallery, please visit www.parkwest-lekinff.com.
+To learn more about the Linda Le Kinff Collection at Park West Gallery, please visit the artist’s website.